buddhist-uni/buddhist-uni.github.io/README.md

 # The Source Code

+This is a static HTML website built with [Jekyll](https://jekyllrb.com/) and served by [GitHub Pages](https://pages.github.com/).

-You can think of each of the folders in [the main folder](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master) as representing individual object types.
-Each is a different "table" in the hardcoded "database."
+You can think of each of the `_folders` in [the source code](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master) as representing individual object types.
+Each folder is a different "table" in the hardcoded "database."

 - [_authors](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_authors) - Each author with their own page.
 - [_content](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_content) - All of the individual works in the library, divided by `category` based on the type.
 Each content item has a number of [metadata fields](https://jekyllrb.com/docs/front-matter/) listing its bibliographic information (e.g. `pages`) in Bibtex format, or linking the entry out to its file (e.g. `external_url`) or linking it to its internal groups (e.g. `authors`).
 Conventionally, I put raw strings in `"Quotes"` and I represent links to other objects as `unquoted-slugs`.
 The templates then use these slugs to fetch the related objects at page render time.